KMPARDS/certidapp-contract/README.md

 ### CertiÐApp as a solution to above problems

 CertiÐApp aims to solve the authenticity-related problems using Kerckhoff's Principle of Cryptography.
 Here, instead of having complicated and secret printing process, we use a publicly known Elliptic Curve Digital Signature Algorithm (ECDSA).
 Here every certifier needs to hold a secret key which they will use to generate signature for every certificate they would sign.

+#### How much secure is it?

-Anyone else trying to fake someone's signature for a particular certificate would find it very difficult because odds of this happening is `1` in `1000000...(75 zeros)` tries.
+Anyone else trying to fake someone's signature for a particular certificate would find it very difficult because odds of this happening is `1` in `1000000...(154 zeros)` tries.
+An usual laptop is estimated to take around 10<sup>143</sup> years to forge a fake signature for a particular certificate.
+If we assume combination of every computer in the world to fake a signature, it would take around 10<sup>130</sup> years.
+For instance, age of Earth is approximately 10<sup>10</sup>.
+Hence it is not feasible to forge a certificate signature.

+While with traditional certificates, reverse engineering a complex printing setup to create fake but almost real looking certificates is quick like at most a week or a month for an printing expert.
+It's pretty easy to conclude our traditional way is broken and CertiÐApp solves these problems.

 ## How to use CertiÐApp
 You can visit the ÐApp portal at https://kmpards.github.io/certidapp and you can also explore the [GitHub repository](https://github.com/KMPARDS/certidapp) of the ÐApp's frontend.

+### Flow of Certificate Issuance
+1. A certificate is drafted and sent to Certifying Authority for signing.
+It can also be that Certifying Authority themselves drafted the certificate.
+This step can be done by anyone.
+2. A Certifying Authority signs on it using their secret key and a signature is generated.
+This step can only be done by the Certifying Authority since only they hold their secret key.
+3. The certificate details and the signature is joined in a special way and a hex string is generated, it is sent to the candidate via email.
+4. Candidate registers the certificate.

 ### Actors
 There are three types of actors in CertiÐApp:
 1. **Certifying Authority** who signs on certificates.
-2. **Candidates** who receives certificates.
+2. **Candidates** who receives certificates and submits to smart contract for verification.
-3. **Viewers** like HRs who receive profiles with certificates for background check.
+3. **Viewers** people like HRs who receive profiles with certificates for background check.

 #### Certifying Authority
-A  become a verified certifying authority on CertiÐApp, you have to send your KYC details.
+To prevent abuse of the system, any organisation or professional who wants to provide certificates on CertiÐApp become a verified certifying authority on CertiÐApp, you have to send your KYC details.

 ## CertiÐApp Certificate Object Standard